EricApgar/live-speech-to-text/README.md

 ### Supported:
 * Windows 11
 * Linux (Raspberry Pi OS Bookworm)
+   * For details on setting up recording devices on the RPi, see [this wiki](https://github.com/EricApgar/HowToRaspberryPi/wiki).

 ## Hardware:
 The table below are combinations of Hardware and Models that have been tested.
 These tests were done using "continuous_asr.py" to determine the working ability of the model.
 A model that was too large and caused freezing or other problems has no time listed for Transcription Time.